openwisp/openwisp-radius/docs/source/user/settings.rst

 **Default**: ``[]``

-List of host IP addresses allowed to consume the freeradius API endpoints (Authorize, Accounting and Postauth), i.e the value of this option should be the IP address of your freeradius instance.
+List of host IP addresses or subnets allowed to consume the freeradius API endpoints (Authorize, Accounting and Postauth), i.e the value of this option should be the IP address of your freeradius instance.
 Example: If your freeradius instance is running on